Fenerbahçe manager José Mourinho grabs at rival coach’s nose after Turkish Cup loss

 Galatasaray posted a photo on its official X account afterward with the quote, “YOU SHOULD NOT ATTACK, YOU SHOULD DIGEST!” along with a shushing emoji.

+“Where in the world can he do this?
+Where does he think Turkey is?
+I think Fenerbahçe will give the necessary penalty before the TFF.”

+CNN has reached out to Fenerbahçe, Galatasaray and the TFF for comment.

-Wednesday’s incident is the latest for Mourinho, who was handed a four-match ban and fined by the Turkish Football Federation (TFF) following his comments about Turkish referees after a match at Galatasaray in February.
+Wednesday’s incident is the latest for Mourinho, who was handed a four-match ban and fined by the TFF following his comments about Turkish referees after a match at Galatasaray in February.

-The Portuguese coach was also accused of making “racist statements” by the rival club, which at the time planned to seek criminal charges against the world-renowned coach.
+The “Special One” was also accused of making “racist statements” by the rival club, which at the time planned to seek criminal charges against the world-renowned coach.

+Fenerbahçe at the time said that the “post-match remark” made by Mourinho was “deliberately taken entirely out of context and distorted in a misleading manner.”

+“As any reasonable person can clearly recognize, the expression used by José Mourinho was solely intended to describe the excessive reaction of the opposing team’s technical staff to the referee’s decisions during the match.
+These remarks cannot, under any circumstances, be associated with racism,” the club said in a statement.

 The 62-year-old is considered one of the best coaches of his generation, winning two Champions Leagues, two Europa Leagues, one Conference League and eight league titles after previously managing Real Madrid, Chelsea, Manchester United, Inter Milan and AS Roma, among others.